ngraczykowski/iris-root/modules/webapp/README.md

 1. It is sufficient to restart WebApp only.

 ### Users
-The production scripts imported at Keycloak startup creates a single admin account that can be used to manage Keycloak's admind panel.
+The production scripts imported at Keycloak startup create a single admin account that can be used to manage Keycloak's admin panel.
 In order to access the application you need to create a separate application-specific account.

 You can use `scripts/create-users.sh` script to pre-create the following users: